scottwater/blog/_pages/about.md

 * I still play basketball when my body (and family 😃) allow.
 * Software is what I was born to do professionally.

 Thanks for stopping by.
-Please let me know if there is something I can do to help you be more succcessful.
+Please let me know if there is something I can do to help you be more successful.